jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="allow-downloading-true-zip-filename" %}

+## <a name="include download tab"></a><a name="include attachment notice"></a>Omitting parts of the display

+By default, when an attachment is available, a message appears saying "The following document has been created for you."
+To omit this, set `include attachment notice` to `False`.

+By default, the download links appear under a tab called "Download."
+Sometimes there is a "Preview" tab or a "Markdown" tab.
+To omit this tab bar, set `include download tab` to `False`.

+{% include side-by-side.html demo="attachment-notice" %}

+To omit all of the attachment display except for the "Email these documents" and/or the "Download all documents as a ZIP file" boxes, set `manual attachment list` to `True`.

+{% include side-by-side.html demo="manual-attachment-list" %}

 ## <a name="display"></a>Alternative ways of displaying documents

 There are alternatives to using [`attachment`] or [`attachment code`]